Coronavirus halts wedding plans in Africa | DW | 07.12.2020

 Weddings across much of Africa are typically lavish events filled with hundreds of people.
 But with social distancing, limits on guests, and financial pressures, this year just wasn't the same for brides and grooms.

-The families of those getting married are expected to put on an elaborate ceremony for hundreds of guests with mountains of food, live music, regardless of their financial status.
+Weddings in Africa are a huge event in many countroes.
+Families of the happy couple are expected to plan for months to throw an elaborate ceremony for hundreds of guests with mountains of food and live music, regardless of their financial status.

-They also often consist of two ceremonies: the traditional one followed by a church wedding, often now a Western 'white' wedding, which drives the cost up even more.
+There are also often two ceremonies: the traditional one followed by a Western church wedding, which drives the cost up even more.

-But the coronavirus epidemic has put a damper on the wedding expectations of many Africans.
+But the coronavirus has put a damper on the wedding expectations of many Africans.

 Read more: Coronavirus: Why some countries fare better in the pandemic than others